 The plot was well underway from the day they left Bethany until they reached Jerusalem.
 Mary heard murmurings of it within the crowds.
-Some thought Jesus was the Messiah, but there were those that couldn’t believe it.
+Some thought Jesus was the Messiah, but there were those who couldn’t believe it.
 This was just another prophet to them.
-Yes, He performed some pretty spectacular miracles – He walked on water – He changed water into wine – He even fed the crowds with a mere pittance of food, but his man was claiming to be the Son of God.
+Yes, He performed some pretty spectacular miracles – He walked on water – He changed water into wine – He even fed the crowds with a mere pittance of food, but this man was claiming to be the Son of God.
 That was too much to comprehend.

 Word spread, dissention mounted and by the time news got to the Sanhedrin, the high priest and others had already determined that this man had to be stopped.
 Now all they needed was a reason to have Jesus put to death.
 So the chief priests and the Pharisees gathered the council and said, “What are we to do?
 For this man performs many signs.
 If we let him go on like this, everyone will believe in him, and the Romans will come and take away both our place and our nation.”